Advanced-computer-lab-2024/wingGo/README.md

 - Filter available and upcoming itineraries by budget, date, preferences (historic sites, beaches, family-friendly, shopping), and language.
 - Filter historical sites and museums by tag.
 - Share an activity, museum, historical site, or itinerary via a link or email.
-- Select the currency in which I want to view prices.
 - Rate a tour guide after completing a tour.
 - Comment on a tour guide I have completed a tour with.
 - Rate an itinerary made by a tour guide that I followed.